-Students may reserve rooms for educational purposes in the HSC by contacting Chelsey Nelson Mielke.
+Students may reserve rooms or educational purposes in the HSC by contacting Lizzie Dickman.
 HSC rooms may not be used for social events or personal use.
 Students are free to use the conference rooms on each floor without reservation unless faculty has scheduled the room.